 See Related: How to Measure Social Impact

 The iShares MSCI USA ESG Select ETF was launched in 2005 and is one of the best-performing sustainable ETF choices at the time of writing.
-It happens to be one of the oldest funds with a sustainable focus, and its assets are estimated worth at least $3.8 bn.
+It is one of the oldest funds with a sustainable focus, and its assets are estimated to be worth at least $3.8 bn.

 See Related: Ways to Start Investing in Vertical Framing

-As a whole, the assets are estimated to be worth at least $3.5 bn through its holdings.
-It ranks high as an ESG ETF thanks to its exclusion of traditional sin stocks like the tobacco and adult entertainment industries.
+The assets are estimated to be worth at least $3.5 bn through its holdings.
+It ranks high as an ESG ETF thanks to its exclusion of companies that do not meet its strict ESG criteria.

 The KLD 400 also has a higher ranking thanks to its further inclusion of companies in the business of GMOs.
 It can’t be perfect, though: KLD 400 isn’t completely green and still invests in select fossil fuel and gas companies.